Omicron1 Centauri

 ο^{1} Centauri is a yellow G-type supergiant or hypergiant with a mean apparent magnitude of +5.13.
 Daniel Joseph Kelly O'Connell discovered that the star is a variable star by studying photographic plates taken from 1934 to 1952, and announced his discovery in 1961.
 It is classified as a semiregular variable star and its brightness varies from magnitude +5.8 to +6.6 with a period of 200 days.
 Other studies have reported only small brightness variations.
-It is the MK spectral standard for class G3 O-Ia, indicating a highly luminous mass-losing hypergiant star.
-It has also be classified as F8 Ia0 and F7 Ia/ab.
-The size, luminosity, and distance are equally uncertain.
+It has been assigned the spectral types F8 Ia0 and F7 Ia/ab, indicating an F-type hypergiant or F-type supergiant respectively, but this has been revised to G3_0 Ia in 1989, indicating that it is a G-type hypergiant, and has been listed as the spectral standard for this class.
+The star is around 400 times larger than the Sun and roughly 210,000 times more luminous.

-ο^{1} Cen forms a very close naked eye double star with ο^{2} Centauri, a hotter blue supergiant that may be physically associated. ο^{1} Cen also has an 11th magnitude companion only 13.5" distant, although it appears to be a foreground star unrelated to the other two. ο^{1} Cen is located very close to V382 Carinae, the brightest yellow hypergiant star in the night sky.
+ο^{1} Cen forms a very close naked eye double star with ο^{2} Centauri, a hotter blue supergiant that may be physically associated. ο^{1} Cen also has an 11th magnitude companion only 13.5" distant, although it appears to be a foreground star unrelated to the other two.